7-10 March 2024, The NEC Birmingham

 • There will be no false starts

-• Warm up – teams should be allowed 2 box hits per dog, a run back and a full team run on the lights including reserves.
+• Warm up – teams should be allowed either two box hits per dog and a run back, or, a release from two jumps and run back over four jumps, plus a full team run on the lights including reserves

 If you would like more information regarding the invitation event, please email.